Alex1099000/ATISS/README.md

 1. Receive wall coordinates from the UI or API.
 2. Validate the polygon geometry and reject self-intersecting or incomplete room boundaries.
-3. Normalize coordinates and rasterize the room into the layout mask $M$.
+3. Normalize coordinates and rasterize the room into the layout mask `M`.
 4. Load the trained model once at service startup.
 5. Run autoregressive generation until the end token is produced or the maximum number of objects is reached.